 Do not doubt the strength of even simple forms of recognition to keep members involved and proud of their involvement.
 You have many opportunities to recognize members beyond participation in recognition programs implemented by SME Headquarters.
 Use them!

 Members who have been given recognition or an award for their participation will gain a sense of value and feel their membership is valued.
-Rewarding members can help increase participation, and in addition help seal the relationship with the Society by:
+Rewarding members can help increase participation, and in addition help seal the relationship with SME by: